Spin Off (Canadian game show): Rounds 1, 2, and 3

-Each round consists of five questions, but if the wheel is all one colour after the five, a sixth question is asked.
-Next the wheel's divisions are rearranged into 18 smaller wedges, without changing the relative proportions of the colours, and the player spins the wheel.
-Spinning a red wedge eliminates the player, a green has no effect, and a gold doubles the money banked on this round.
+A total of five questions are asked per round, or six if the entire wheel is the same colour after the fifth one.
+The wheel is then subdivided into 18 smaller wedges, maintaining the same proportions of the three colours, and the player takes one spin.
+If the wheel stops on red, the player is eliminated; a green wedge has no effect, while a gold one doubles the money banked in that round.